presbrey/aichat/README.md

 ## Usage

-The `Chat`, `Message`, and `ToolCall` structs are designed to be transparent - you are welcome to access their members directly in your applications.
+The `Chat`, `Message`, and `ToolCall` structs are designed to be transparent - applications are welcome to access their members directly.
 For example, you can directly access `chat.Messages`, `chat.Meta`, or `message.Role`.

 For convenience, the package also provides several helper methods: